Southern Smoke Festival Announces This Year’s Events & Featured Chefs — Updated

 - Evelyn Garcia (Jūn, Houston)

 - Benchawan Painter (Street to Kitchen, Houston; James Beard Best Chef: Texas 2023)

 - Aaron Bludorn (Bludorn, Houston)

 - Dawn Burrell (Late August, Houston)

 - Chris Williams (Lucille’s, Houston)

 - Patrick Feges and Erin Smith (Feges BBQ, Houston)

 Tickets for Saturday’s event are $175 for general admission and $500 for Lexus VIP, which includes early admission at 3 p.m., access to the exclusive Lexus VIP area with special wines and the opportunity to Spin the Wheel for gifts and prizes.
 The full line-up of chefs is available online.
 Tickets go on sale on Wednesday, June 7 at noon.

 Editor’s note: This article was updated to reflect Benchawan Painter’s new status as a James Beard Award-winning chef.

 Mario-Sebastian Berry is a wine and spirits vendor who has been in the hospitality industry since 2002.
 Currently, he represents Blanco, Texas-based Andalusia Whiskey Co. and multiple wine labels.
-Somehow, he also finds time to be Houston Food Finder’s associate editor social media manager.
+Somehow, he also finds time to be Houston Food Finder’s associate editor and social media manager.